 The Community Development Program (CDP) is the Australian Government’s remote employment and community development service.

-The Department of Employment, Skills, Small and Family Business (the department) undertakes a range of digital information assurance activities to support the delivery of employment services.
+The department undertakes a range of digital information assurance activities to support the delivery of employment services.

 The EAF gives financial help to eligible people with disability and mental health conditions and employers to buy work-related modifications, equipment, Auslan services and workplace assistance and support services.